5 Things I See Students With ADHD And Autism Struggle With Each Semester As A Special Educator (2025)

 Will this semester be different?

-Can you expect a smooth ride, or will there be missing assignments, low grades, and arguments at home about "taking responsibility" and "showing some initiative"?
+Can you expect a smooth ride, or will there be:

 How can you best support your child through the inevitable ups and downs of the long semester?